 - Selling strategy

-What determines the quality of your service relies on the staff you hire, your training processes, and the kind of restaurant you operate.
+What determines the quality of your service relies on the staff you hire, your training processes, and the kind of golf course restaurant you operate.

 Some restaurants require experienced serving staff.
 If you run a fine dining room in your exclusive private club, you’ll likely need to hire more experienced servers who understand the details that come with fine dining.